 MATT WARNER Program Director

 Matt Warner is the Program Director for Hello Stewardship, a program of Hello Housing.
-Prior to joining Hello Housing, Matt served as a Certification Specialist for HomeBricks, Inc., where he gained experience in BMR housing, DPA loans, NSP programs and monitoring of municipalities’ portfolios of affordable homes.
+Prior to joining Hello Housing in 2012, Matt served as a Certification Specialist for HomeBricks, Inc., where he gained experience in BMR housing, DPA loans, foreclosure recovery programs and monitoring of municipalities’ portfolios of affordable homes.
 His responsibilities included determining applicant eligibility, underwriting DPA loans, coordinating escrow and creating sales projections for two BMR developments, Mission Walk and Armstrong Townhomes in San Francisco, totaling over 250 units.
 In addition, he was responsible for the annual compliance and reporting for two East Bay municipalities’ portfolios of BMR and DPA loans.
-Matt also managed the marketing and sale process for several large developers’ inclusionary BMR units, in the Cities of San Francisco and Dublin, and the marketing sales process for several NSP developers in Contra Costa and Alameda Counties.
+Matt also managed the marketing and sale process for several large developers’ inclusionary BMR units, in the cities of San Francisco and Dublin, and the marketing sales process for several NSP developers in Contra Costa and Alameda Counties.